Mark Zahner, chief elder abuse prosecutor for CA AG Kamala Harris’ DOJ, steps down amid criticism of selective enforcement

 - An October 2011 class “B” citation and monetary fine issued to the Los Angeles-area nursing home by the California Department of Public Health’s Licensing and Certification Program.

 - 2010 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care (Circulation.
 November 2, 2010).

-- Abundant California nursing case law about cases similar to the emergency situation in which the elder abuse victim was.
+- Abundant California nursing case law about cases similar to the emergency situation that the elder abuse victim was in.

 Is Mark Zahner suitable to lead an association of district attorneys in California?

 Given Mark Zahner’s appalling record as California’s chief elder prosecutor, e.g., not even one prosecution and conviction of a wealthy, corporate-owned nursing home or assisted living facility for elder abuse under Penal Code § 368 in the past seven years, Elder Abuse Exposed.com maintains that Mr. Zahner may not be suitable to be a leader of an association of district attorneys, who are also responsible for investigating and prosecuting nursing home elder abuse.
 The ability to lead by example is a prerequisite to being a good, or even great, leader.
 But as the leader of BMFEA prosecutors throughout California, Mark Zahner has failed to walk the walk, even though he talks the talk.
 He has failed to do what Disability Rights California said in Victimized Twice about what the BMFEA is “uniquely situated” to do, i.e., “to assume a leadership role in ensuring the prompt reporting, investigation, and criminal prosecution of abuse in SNFs.”

 Soon-to-be-published documents will expose how elder abuse victims are “victimized twice”